ansys/pyacp/doc/source/user_guide/howto/view_model_in_acp_gui.rst

 .. _view_the_model_in_the_acp_gui:

-View the model in the ACP GUI
+View model in ACP GUI
 -----------------------------

 To view the PyACP model in the ACP GUI, save the model to a file with :meth:`.ACPWorkflow.get_local_acph5_file` and then open the saved file in ACP (File/Open).